tiendu/tiendu.github.io/_posts/2025-05-25-fullstack-analogies-eng.md

 This is WebSocket: a **persistent**, **real-time**, **two-way connection**.

-- ✅ Great for chat, live updates
+- ✅ Great for fast, back-and-forth updates like chat or live status
-- ⚠️ Harder to scale and debug than REST
+- ⚠️ Walkie-talkies can be tricky to manage when the diner gets crowded (harder to scale and debug than REST)

 ---